 With bated breath, many awaited the publication and the release of the Mueller report in late April.
-While others focused on the content of the report, there were those more focused on the nature and challenges associated with the production and distribution of the report in digital as well as print formats.
-What did this high-profile material reach the public?
+While others focused on the content of the report, there were those more focused on the nature of the challenges associated with production and distribution of the report in digital as well as print formats.
+How did this high-profile material reach the public?
 And in what shape was it when it arrived?

 The Mueller report was initially presented to the public via the Web in the form of PDF files uploaded to the Department of Justice’s website.
 An analysis by the PDF Association noted the mundane machinery used to do so, saying that “based on its metadata, the PDF released by the DOJ was produced using Ricoh MP 6C502 software, probably a typical office network copier / printer.”
 By supplying an images-only version of the redacted Mueller report, the DOJ minimized the usefulness of the PDF document for other uses such as searchability (additional analysis from the PDF Association, Even with OCR, the Mueller Report PDF isn’t Fully Searchable).
 As the association noted, the PDF, as uploaded to the DOJ web site, did not conform to the archival standard for such files (ISO 19005, PDF/A).